h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 Move the ESP stack pointer (top of the stack) into the ECX register to store the const struct sockaddr *addr argument.

-The value of 16 (struct sockaddr) is pushed onto the stack, along with the zeros which equal the IP address:
+The value of 16 (struct sockaddr) is pushed onto the stack, along with the zeros which equate to the IP address:

 ```nasm
 	push esi        ; push 0 for bind address 0.0.0.0